28left/descriptive_set_theory/constructible-reals.md

 In other words, $A$ collects the $<_L$-least code for every ordinal $< \omega_1$.

-Clearly $A$ is uncountable, since it has a representative for every countable ordinal and hence of cardinality $\omega_1$.
+Clearly $A$ is uncountable, since it has a representative for every countable ordinal and hence is of cardinality $\omega_1$.

 Moreover, $A$ is $\Sigma^1_2$: Let $R$ be the $\Sigma^1_2$-relation of the exercise above.
 Then
 \begin{equation*}